Tobias Bamberg: Early career

 In 1893, Bamberg created his first Japanese-style act in Berlin at the age of eighteen.
 Success was virtually immediate, but he eventually abandoned the show to elope with the theater manager's daughter.
 Shortly after, his new wife convinced him to change his name from "Tobias/Toby" to "Theodore/Theo".
 When he returned to performing, Bamberg altered his Japanese act to become a Chinese-style act to better facilitate a new illusion he had designed.
 Unlike William Ellsworth Robinson who performed as Chung Ling Soo, Bamberg didn't make an attempt to hide his European identity.

-February 1907 brought the birth of his son David Bamberg (who would later perform under the Stage name Fu Manchu) in England.
-Bamberg and his family eventually moved to The United States of America where, beginning in 1908, Okito worked as an off-stage assistant/advisor and on-stage feature in the shows of illusionist Howard Thurston.
+February 1907 brought the birth of his son David Bamberg (who would later perform under the stage name Fu Manchu) in England.
+Bamberg and his family eventually moved to the United States where, beginning in 1908, Okito worked as an off-stage assistant/advisor and on-stage feature in the shows of illusionist Howard Thurston.
 On the Thurston show, he was billed as "Europe's Greatest Shadowist."